dankuck/dankuck.github.io/_posts/2017-01-06-what-is-difficulty.md

 But what does difficulty mean?
 How can you compare two of these cards so well?

-Is it the probability of finding a solution randomly?
+Is difficulty the probability of finding a solution randomly?

 No, you have to use your wits.
 Trying random moves isn't difficult, it's just time consuming.